An alternative to Myers Briggs

 - People perform best when they focus on their strengths

-People are energised and empowered when they play to their strengths but performance is sometimes held back by limiting thoughts or negative mindsets about what is not possible or what is too difficult.
+People are energised and empowered when they play to their strengths but performance is sometimes held back by limiting thoughts or negative beliefs about what is not possible or what is too difficult.
 If you listen carefully in most organisations you will hear people expressing limiting thoughts as if they were unalterable truths and this is one of the reasons that so many change programmes falter.

-StrongSuits helps people understand their strengths in a way that is directly applicable to the workplace and applies a proven approach to identifying limiting thoughts and transforming them into empowering thoughts so creating a positive mindset which takes the brakes off performance.
+StrongSuits helps people understand their strengths in a way that is directly applicable to the workplace and applies a proven approach to identifying limiting thoughts and transforming them into empowering thoughts so creating a positive atmosphere which takes the brakes off performance.